 Everyday devices and applications use network traffic to operate and it is important to make sure that network resources are distributed evenly to support all these services.

-For example, if you have an application that is eating up a disproportionate amount of bandwidth, other services are going to suffer from latency and interruptions.
+For example, if you have an application that is eating up a disproportionate amount of available bandwidth, other services will suffer from latency and interruptions.
 By monitoring router traffic you can identify which application is causing the problem and take steps to return the connection back to normal.

-If allowed to go unchecked, bandwidth hogs can take network resources away from other devices.
+If allowed to go unchecked, bandwidth hogs can take network resources away from other critical network hardware.
 In other words, regularly monitoring traffic is vital for making sure that network performance stays up to speed.

 Using Your Router to Monitor Traffic

-When monitoring network traffic you have the choice of monitoring directly through the router or using a third-party network monitoring tool.
-In this section, we’re going to look at how you can use a router to monitor your network traffic.
+When monitoring network traffic you have the choice of monitoring directly through the router or using third-party network monitoring software.
+In this section, we will look at how you can use a router to monitor your network traffic.
 Before we begin, it’s important to note that the process will depend on the brand and model of your router.
 However, there are standard procedures for examining a router regardless of vendor and whether it is a router for a wired or a wireless network: